Kapsulon/UserGroup/Workshop/Introduction/README.md

 ## 6.4.
 Already finished ?

 Wow, you're fast !
-You can now try to make a more complex parkour course, or try ne type of things.
+You can now try to make a more complex parkour course, or try new type of things.
 Here is some ideas:
 - Add a timer to the course
 - Make particles effects when the player touches the finish block